 defining issues in our nation, David Cole has written an important, inspiring,

-—Mary Bonauto, Civil Rights Project Director at Gay& Lesbian Advocates & Defenders
+and essential book!"—Mary Bonauto, Civil Rights Project Director at Gay& Lesbian Advocates & Defenders

 skilled human rights practitioner unveils a characteristically thoughtful,